eliasswu/Alphapurify/README.md

 2.  **`alphapurify.AlphaPurifier`** — for factor preprocessing, including 40+ Winsorization, Neutralization, and Standardization methods.
 3.  **`alphapurify.Database`** — for reading, writing, and aggregating financial and factor datasets.
 4.  **`alphapurify.Exposures`** — for factor correlation analysis and factor-based return attribution.

 ---

-## Why AlphaPurify?

-Compared with traditional factor research tools, **You merely just need a Dataframe**.

-**• Optimized for single-machine research**

-AlphaPurify is designed with optimized caching, vectorized computation, and multiprocessing wherever possible.

-For example, a **15-year daily dataset of the CSI 300 universe** can complete full factor evaluation — including **long-only, long-short, short portfolios and IC analysis** — in **around 30 seconds** on a typical laptop.

-**• Adaptive to arbitrary bar frequency**

-AlphaPurify works with **any bar frequency** (daily, hourly, minute-level, etc.).
-Return aggregation automatically adapts to the data frequency, while allowing users to explicitly specify the horizon if needed.

-**• Professional factor preprocessing toolkit**

-AlphaPurify provides **40+ built-in preprocessing methods** for factor research, including common operations such as:

-- winsorize
-- neutralize
-- standardize

-This allows researchers to rapidly experiment with different factor cleaning pipelines.

-**• Lightweight high-performance data backend**

-AlphaPurify integrates a fast **Parquet + DuckDB** data layer for factor storage and aggregation.

-This avoids the need for configuring complex database systems while still providing **high-performance querying and fast factor construction workflows**.

----